Overwatch: Other literary media

 In 2019, Blizzard released Bastet, What You Left Behind, and Valkyrie, three short stories which centered on Soldier: 76, Baptiste, and Mercy, respectively.
-Further short stories featuring Symmetra and Reaper have also been released.
+Further short stories, Stone by Stone and Code of Violence, centering on Symmetra and Reaper, respectively, have also been released.
 Also in 2019, Blizzard released an official Overwatch cookbook.
+Shortly before the early access period for Overwatch 2, Blizzard Yōkai, which explored story elements regarding Kiriko.
+They later released Ramattra: Reflections and As You Are.
+The latter was released leading into the game's 2023 Pride event and established Pharah and Baptiste as LGBTQ+ characters.

 On June 2, 2020, The Hero of Numbani, a young-adult novel by Nicky Drayden was published.
 The story, functioning as a loose novelization of Orisa's origin story, follows Efi Ofadele, an 11-year old inventor.
 Ofadele creates Orisa in order to help protect the fictional country of Numbani.
 A second Overwatch young-adult novel, this time authored by Lyndsay Ely, was released on June 1, 2021.
 The novel, titled Deadlock Rebels, centered on Cassidy and Ashe during their teenage years.

 Merchandise

 The popularity of Overwatch led various companies to launch merchandise lines featuring its characters.
 Funko produced several figurines as part of their "Pop!" line.
 Tracer is featured prominently in Good Smile Company's merchandise, with the company distributing both Nendoroid and Figma figurines of the character.
 Good Smile has also featured other Overwatch characters in their lines.
-LEGO has also produced an Overwatch set of figurines.
+Lego has also produced an Overwatch set of figurines.
 As part of their Rivals line, Nerf has designed Overwatch-stylized toy guns.
 Nerf's parent company, Hasbro, later launched a set of action figures featuring Overwatch characters.

+Music

+Since the franchise's beginning in 2016, the games have received six score album releases.